MainakRepositor/Instalker/README.md

 - Search for the file for the downloaded folders.
 It will contain the same name as the Insta ID
 - Open the downloaded folder and browse the data as per your need.

+## Edit the code:
+- Clone/download the repository.
+- Open a code editor of your choice.
+- Edit as you want.

+## Possible Developments:
+- A loader animation that displays percentage of files downloaded.
+- A voice based downloader